department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 ### Task 5 Scenario

-For this task, you have read that it is important to get the Shingles vaccine once you have reached a certain age.
-You would like to know if the VA provides this vaccine:
+For this task, you have read that it is important to get the Shingles vaccine or immunization once you have reached a certain age.
+You would like to know if the VA provides this service:
 Can you talk me through which group on the right you would expect to find Shingles vaccine information?
 - When you are ready, go ahead and move the Shingles vaccine card to the right to the place where you think it makes the most sense.